What does a continuous performance management system mean?

 Higher productivity is another significant benefit.
 Research suggests that 40% of employees who don’t receive feedback or only receive negative feedback are highly disengaged, which reduces their productivity and in turn, leads to reduced profitability.

-Organizations that use continuous performance management often say it saves money against having to rehire and retrain employees lost to avoidable attrition.
+Organizations that use continuous performance management system often say it saves money against having to rehire and retrain employees lost to avoidable attrition.
 Rehiring a single employee is estimated to cost an average of $7,645, so implementing a performance management system that reduces employee turnover– like continuous performance management– will save money in the long run.

 Managers also like that this program attracts top talent because it shows new hires that the company is willing to invest in their employees.
 With 95% of companies admitting to hiring the wrong people for the job each year, this is a small investment to make to attract the best candidates for the job.